Patrick-Ngige/Time-tracking-design/README.md

 # Time-tracking-design
-Creating a time-tracking desktop design using HTML and CSS
+Creating a time-tracking desktop design Grid using HTML and CSS